Undergraduate Course Catalog 2014-2015

 A faculty-led short-term program, students take ANSC 520: Classical Dressage Experience in Portugal, a 2-credit class with a weekly seminar preparing students for 1 week in Portugal where they receive classical dressage training at L'Escola de Equitação de Alcainça during spring break or at the end of spring semester after exams.
 Contact Sarah Hamilton Rigg at (603) 862-1356, or firstname.lastname@example.org.

-Studying in the capital of Russia and the largest city in Europe gives students a profound image of the country, its language and culture, as well as an overview of recent and ancient history.
+Studying in the current and former capitals of Russia and the largest city in Europe gives students a profound image of the country, its language and culture, as well as an overview of recent and ancient history.
 It is an opportunity for an intensive dose of authentic Russian culture.
 Russian 525M is as a January term or summer study abroad program in Moscow and St. Petersburg in the Russian Federation.
 Prior to departure, students will work on Blackboard with readings and films.
 In Moscow and St. Petersburg, there will be field trip classes and special lectures, as well as 15 hours of “survival Russian” language classes.
 Upon return, students will complete their work on Blackboard and on a project.
 RUSS 525M satisfies the Historical Perspectives General Education and Discovery categories.
 The program is administered by the COLA Center for Study Abroad, and the faculty director is Aleksa Fleszar.
-For more information, contact email@example.com, (603) 862-3962, 116 Murkland Hall, or visit www.unh.edu/languages/moscow.
+For more information, contact email@example.com, (603) 862-3962, 116 Murkland Hall, or visit cola.unh.edu/study-abroad/program/russia-moscow.

 Heriot-Watt University Exchange Program